 Mary (not her real name), a Christian acquaintance, impresses me in some ways.
-She can be kind, very generous, and willing to give her time to worthy causes.
+She could be kind, very generous, and willing to give her time to worthy causes.

 Like Mary, we long to be in healthy relationships with others.
 Trust is a human need that all of us seek in our relationships.
 When our trust is violated, we feel terrible emotional anguish and anger, even though the world tells us to expect it.

 - Acting on our own insecurities and misperceptions

 - Expecting that other people are going to hurt us or let us down

 - On the defensive, expecting a verbal attack

 - Worrying that someone in a relationship with us is going to reject us and leave us to face the world alone